boonich/eeswebgl/README.md

 F. Zeidler et al.: "Accident Research and Accident Reconstruction by the EES-Accident Reconstruction Method," SAE Technical Paper 850256, 1985.

+# Prerequisites

+web.py is needed.
+You can install it, e.g., via pip:

+  pip install web.py

 # Installation

 The app can be run as a script in Python, e.g.: